ResearchComputing/Documentation/Job-Submissions.md

 - Submit the job from a login node or compile node
 - The job will run in the background when resources are available.

+Watch this [video](https://youtu.be/sStJQKTa9zY) or read the information below.

+[![Logging-in-video](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Job-Submissions/job-submissions-vid.jpg)](https://youtu.be/sStJQKTa9zY)

 ## How to Submit a Job

-Watch a tutorial [video](https://youtu.be/sStJQKTa9zY) or read the information below.

-[![Logging-in-video](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Job-Submissions/job-submissions-vid.jpg)](https://youtu.be/sStJQKTa9zY)

 ```
 #!/bin/bash